mekaron/articles/agilecontent/agilecontentcreation.md

 At the very beginning.
 Translators can function as one of your peer reviewers, by translating your MVPs for a broader audience.

 * Why would you want to involve them so early?

-1. translators are power-users of your content
+1. translators are power-users of your content and will therefore provide you with valuable feedback on your source content.
-2. early feedback from reviewers in several languages
+2. early feedback from reviewers in several languages and therefore broader focus groups and insight in cultural differences
-3. better and faster translations: real time translation of your publications
+3. better and faster translations: Translating as you go will give you an almost real time translation of your publications

 * Isn't that expensive?

-No.
+# No.

 Because:
-1. it will save you a reviewer
+1. you will speed up your time to global markets
-2. it will make your content more valuable
+2. it will save you a reviewer
-3. it will make your translation more valuable
+3. it will make your content more valuable
-4. you will speed up your time to market
+4. it will make your translation more valuable
 5. if you have the right tools, and you source knowledgeable translators yourself, translation is not expensive.

 * What do I need to do this?